Don’t Focus on the Negative, See It in a New Light with Six Inspiring Steps

 What are your negative thoughts trying to tell you?
 What do you need to learn about yourself?

-Instead of focusing on the negative and feeling frustrated by them, consider seeing them as portals to healing your inner wounds.
+Instead of focusing on the negative and feeling frustrated, consider seeing them as portals to healing your inner wounds.
 Envision seeing yourself as a loving caregiver, willing to work through the thoughts that distract you from an otherwise happy moment.
 How can you do that?

 First, try reaching for self-compassion.
 Try offering the kindness to yourself that you would offer to a friend who is feeling upset at that moment.
 Nick Wignall offers these few steps: